 - Make the batter and pour into the prepared baking dish.

 - Bake as directed, cool briefly, then serve with vanilla ice cream.

 There are only a few times of the year when berries are both sweet and flavorful.
 If you like to pick your own berries, this Ultimate Guide to Summer Berry Picking will come in very handy.
 Using seasonal fruit is key for making a flavorful cobbler recipe.
 I found ripe beautiful blueberries and raspberries in the market it was time to test out a mixed berry cobbler.

 - Cobblers can have a variety of toppings, batter, biscuit, even pie crust.
 This easy cobbler recipe was a bit different as the batter was added to the baking dish, then the fruit was just sprinkled over the batter.

-- To make this cobbler recipe super simple, the flour, leavening and salt was replaced with self rising flour.
+- To make this cobbler recipe super simple, the flour, leavening, and salt were replaced with self-rising flour.
 Note that self-rising flour contains baking powder, which does have an expiration date.
-Since I rarely use self-rising flour, I prefer making a couple cups of my own mixture and storing a small amount instead of a whole box.
+Since I rarely use self-rising flour, I prefer making a couple of cups of my own mixture and storing a small amount instead of a whole box.

 - Serve warm with some sweetened whipped cream or a scoop of vanilla ice cream.

 - Feel free to use 2 cups of a single berry instead of mixed berries, blueberries, raspberries, and strawberries (sliced or diced) work well.

 A cobbler is a fruit dessert with a biscuit or cake batter-like topping.
 The baked result often looks “cobbled” with dollops of topping between the fruit, thus the name.
 These desserts were first made in the 1850s.
 Crisps and crumbles, on the other hand, have more of a crumb topping, sometimes including oatmeal.
 They became popular later, in the early 1900s.